 - CMEVA midsole foam offers the highest level of cushioning of all the Hoka brand shoes

 - Lug-covered outsole for added traction and grip

 The bottom line here is that Hoka knows how to make a comfortable shoe.
 They have gone against the minimalist fad and doubled down on the pillow-soft midsole.
 The meta rocker construction propels the foot forward and improves the overall gait of the runner.
 These shoes are expensive, but the added durability in the upper, the midsole, and the outsole help justify the cost, as do the cushioning and stability features.
-Runners who love a comfortable shoe and are looking for more support and stability fell in love with these road and trail running shoes.
+Runners who love a comfortable shoe and are looking for more support and stability fell in love with Hoka Stinson STR 4 road and trail running shoes.